 I didn’t win a Davis International Fellow last year.
 Can I apply again?

 Yes.
 If you applied previously and didn’t receive a Davis International Fellows award, you are welcome to apply again for the same or a different experience.
 We encourage you to utilize resources such as The Filene Center for Academic Advising & Career Services Advisors, Faculty Advisors, Peer Mentors, and College Writing Tutors to receive feedback on your proposal.

 Can I apply for both the Wheaton and Davis International Fellows?

 Yes.
 Separate committees determine the Wheaton Fellow and the Davis International Fellow recipients.
 You can apply for both, though you will need to write two separate proposals.
 In the event that you are awarded both Fellows, you will have to choose only ONE award to accept.

-If selected, what are my responsibilities/obligations as a Wheaton Fellow?
+If selected, what are my responsibilities/obligations as a Davis International Fellow?

-Required attendance at a pre-departure meeting before you leave for the summer and complete all of the necessary payroll paperwork (by the end of April) in order to receive payment in the first week of June.
-Students are required to cover their expenses before receiving the stipend, and should plan accordingly.
-The stipend MAY BE considered taxable income -you will receive a document outlining tax information at your pre-departure meeting.
-If going overseas, you will need to purchase overseas health insurance through the Center for Global Education.
-You will need to submit a 1-2 page reflection essay on the experience at the end of August to Ben Chalot, Associate Director of Career Services and present a poster/presentation at the annual Internship Showcase, which is held in November.
-You may be asked to acknowledge that your Fellow position is named for a benefactor whose gifts to Wheaton have made your award possible.
+Required attendance at a pre-departure meeting before you leave for the summer; complete all of the necessary payroll paperwork (by the end of April) in order to receive payment in the first week of June.
+Students are required to cover their expenses before receiving the stipend and should plan accordingly.
+The stipend MAY BE considered taxable income (you will receive a document outlining tax information at your pre-departure meeting).
+You will need to purchase overseas health insurance through the Center for Global Education.
+You will need to submit a 1-2 page reflection essay on the experience at the end of August to Matthew Wheeler, Assistant Director of Career Services and present a poster/presentation at the annual Internship Showcase, which is held in November.